vanhoesenj/MSFS15-Digital-Stories/README.md

 ![](http://media.giphy.com/media/1unWthRtNnzkA/giphy.gif)

-One of my favorite examples of using a spatial narrative to 'tell' the story is Dennis Wood's book ['Everything Sings'](http://sigliopress.com/book/everything-sings/) - a collection of maps he and his students created of the Boylan Heights neighborhood in Raleigh, North Carolina.
+One of my favorite examples of using a spatial narrative to tell the story is Dennis Wood's book ['Everything Sings'](http://sigliopress.com/book/everything-sings/) - a collection of maps he and his students created of the Boylan Heights neighborhood in Raleigh, North Carolina.
 Many of the stories in the book wouldn't be possible to tell without the embedded spatial component.

 ***